collinforrester/MCID_Opportunity_Tracker/README.md

      * Enter the environment name of your choice.
      * Enter the CNAME prefix you want to use for this environment.
   5. After modifications to the source code, commit changes to git local repo (necessary to commit, not necessary to push), then run `eb deploy` to update the EB environment with the committed changes in git.
-  6. Once the environment creation process completes, run `eb open` to open the application in a browser.
+  6. Find the CloudFormation Stack that Elastic Beanstalk sets up during deployment.
+The 'Outputs' section will provide the CloudFront DNS name so your end-users will connect to the tool via HTTPS.
+(Recommendation is to use a link shortening service like [Bit.ly](http://bit.ly) to create a more friendly URL for your end-users.)

+## Deleting the EB environment via CLI
-  7. Run `eb terminate --all` to clean up.
+  1. Run `eb terminate --all` to clean up.
   **Note: the DynamoDB table will be deleted by this command.**  Please ensure data is exported from DynamoDB before terminating the environment.

 ## Deploy the application via console